FuelLabs/fuels-ts/packages/abi-typegen/README.md

 # Type's Conversion Table

-The table below describes how Sway types are converted to Typescript.
+The table below describes how Sway types are converted from/to Typescript.

 |        Sway | Example                           |       TS:input       |      TS:output       |
 | ----------: | :-------------------------------- | :------------------: | :------------------: |